-- 1. The xDRs must be returned before the customer's billing period closes to avoid double charging, taxing and invoicing. - 2.
-Customers' service configuration must remain the same.
-Any configuration differences result either in manual service configuration or in a failed reverse transfer. - 3.
-If the administrator has terminated the customer in the main system, the Retrop tool will not be able to perform a reverse xDR transfer. - 4.
-If the administrator terminates a customer's account in the alter-ego system but the account still exists in the main one, the account will remain active after the Retrop tool performs a reverse xDR transfer and lifts the Exported status from the customer in the main system.
+1. The xDRs must be returned before the customer's billing period closes to avoid double charging, taxing and invoicing.

+- 2. When restoring the customer record on the source system, the service configuration will be rolled back.
+This means that any configuration changes done on the target system (e.g. new service enabled) will be lost - 3.
+If the administrator has terminated the customer in the source system, the Retrop tool will not be able to perform a reverse xDR transfer. - 4.
+If the administrator terminates a customer's account in the target system but the account still exists in the source one, the account will remain active after the Retrop tool performs a reverse xDR transfer and lifts the Exported status from the customer in the source system.